 I’ve been reading a lot of your articles on starting small businesses and having multiple income streams.
-For example, I want to start a feminist jewelry line with a social techie twist over Christmas, while everyone is vegetating and getting fat (Also got that idea from one of your columns!) but..BUT how do I know if my time is better spent studying for the GRE to get into a great grad school, or learning another solid skill that will make me better at my job?
+For example, I want to start a feminist jewelry line with a social techie twist over Christmas, while everyone is vegetating (also got that idea from one of your columns!) but..BUT how do I know if my time is better spent studying for the GRE to get into a great grad school, or learning another solid skill that will make me better at my job?
 Ah I want to do so many things!

 I KNOW THAT FEELING.